Written by Rose Souders

 - Your Google Analytics – since it’s likely that most of your sales or leads will happen on your website, you need to pay attention to your site analytics to see which platforms are working best for you and where traffic is coming from.

-so how much time does this stuff really take?
+So how much time does this stuff really take?

 In my opinion, there really is a minimum time investment if you want to see results from your social media platforms.
-If you’re doing all of the above – creating a monthly editorial calendar, writing and designing regular content, engaging with your community, and checking your analytics – then you’re likely to spend a minimum or 25 hours each month managing your social media efforts.
+If you’re doing all of the above – creating a monthly editorial calendar, writing and designing regular content, engaging with your community, and checking your analytics – then you’re likely to spend a minimum of 25 hours each month managing your social media efforts.

 It is a lot of time and if you really want to see results with social media, you need to be consistent.
 The best way to make this happen is to work these items into your current workflow and keep yourself focused while tackling the work.

-you really can manage your social media in 1 hour a day
+You really can manage your social media in 1 hour a day

 To prove it to you, we’ve created this workflow for you to follow each week.
 Give it a try and let us know how it’s working for you!

 If 25 hours a month makes your stomach churn, then managing your own social media efforts might not be a good fit for you or your business structure.
-Considering an employee or even a marketing firm to manage these efforts can be a option if social media is an important marketing tool for your business.
-Curious how we work with companies like yours?
+Considering an employee or even a marketing firm to manage these efforts can be an option if social media is an important marketing tool for your business.
+Curious about how we work with companies like yours?